 Day Trips From Paris

-And if you're traveling with kids, there's always an excursion to Disneyland Paris to consider.
+- If you're traveling with kids, there's also always an excursion to Disneyland Paris to consider.

 Paris Travel Resources